ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 * *./train/* contains the NMT model file ``params.npz``.
 * *./train2/* contains a second NMT model for ensembling.
 * *./lm/* contains language model files
-* *./lats/* contains the Hiero translation lattices.
+* *./hiero/lats/* contains the Hiero translation lattices.
+* *./hiero/100best.txt* is an n-best list generated with Hiero.
 * *./scripts/* contains helper scripts for creating lattice directories or applying word maps.

 This structure is indended to be used as starting point for your own experiments.